 Lost & Found – if items are left behind, we will hold items in the Team Room located under Pepin Stadium.
 TESA summer soccer camps & University of Tampa are not responsible for any lost items.

-Soccer Day Camp Evaluations are given to campers at the end of each week of camp.
+Soccer Day Camp Evaluations can be given to parents and campers at the end of camp in a meeting with their staff coach.
 Honest feedback is our goal in providing evaluations for campers.

 Prizes are awarded at the end of each week.
 TESA Soccer camps feel prizes provide a positive experience for the campers and reward campers who have excelled individually or as a team.
 Not all campers get a prize nor do the prizes make players better than others.
 In the event of ties, it is the discretion of the soccer camp coach on how the tie is broken.
 If tallies are being counted for golden boot (most goals in the World cup competition), players will need to stay on top of goal counts and make sure the goals tallied reflect the goals they feel they have scored for their team.

-T-Shirts are provided for Soccer Day Camps and we will distribute camp T-Shirts on Friday mornings (last day of soccer camp).
+T-shirts are provided for Soccer Youth Day Camps and we will distribute camp T-shirts on Friday mornings (last day of soccer camp).
 If your son or daughter cannot attend the final day, be sure to notify the camp staff that can make arrangements to get your camp shirts.